sanginovs/sanginovs/README.md

-- 👋 Hi, I’m Sher.
+- 👋 Hi, I’m Sher
+   - 🛡️ I specialize in Android App Dev (+learning about Android OS level security and exploits in my free time -> [🙌🙌🙌 Android Hacker's Handbook](https://www.amazon.com/Android-Hackers-Handbook-Joshua-Drake/dp/111860864X)
-- 💻 I specialize in Android ...
-I also do Full-stack with React/TypeScript/Django/GQL ...
-I sometimes touch Xcode if needed ... and play with Burp Suite for CTFs.
+   - 🔥 I also do Full-stack with React/TypeScript/Django/GQL for side-projects
+   - 📱 sometimes touch Xcode if needed
+   - 🕵️‍♂️ and play with Burp Suite for CTFs
+   - 📫 you can reach me at shersanginov6505@gmail.com

 <!---